MichaelDwa/CIS-9655/README.md

 # Olympic Analysis

+## Topic
-## Key factors that influence a country’s or an athlete’s success in the Olympic Games.
+Key factors that influence a country’s or an athlete’s success in the Olympic Games.

 ## Hypothesis
 How Population, age, and GDP affect athletes' performance.